 - Nutrition Support

-- Participate in monthly and longitudinal experiences in Practice Management, Medication Management and Analytics
+- Participate in monthly and longitudinal experiences in Practice Management and Medication Management and Finance

 - Provide patient care pharmacy services on average two weekends per month

 Required: The applicant must possess a Pharm.D. degree.
 Texas Pharmacist licensure is required within 90 days of starting the program.